nicholaseager/nicholaseager.github.io/_posts/2022-06-15-trail-running-cinque-terre.markdown

 ## Our Mistakes in Cinque Terre

 When we arrived in Cinque Terre at 10am on Monday morning, the sun was beating down, people were queuing in stop-and-go traffic on a tiny section of coastal trail on the way to Vernazza.
-Being a trail runner, this was an absolute nightmare.
+It was really not how you want to spend your time on a trail run.
 But the trails were still beautiful and had awakened the trail runner within me.
 So, I was determined to figure out a way to enjoy a run on these popular trails.
 Hint: I hit the trails early and ran fast.
 If you’d like to do the same, keep reading!

 ## Overview / Route